cespare/playctrl/README.md

 Alternatively, you can build it yourself from a clone of this repo.
 You'll need to have Go (1.1+) installed.
 Just run `make bin/playctrl` and the binary will be at `bin/playctrl`.

+If your Go environment is set up properly, you can use `go get` even more easily:

+    $ go get github.com/cespare/playctrl

 **Chrome Extension**

 You can download the Chrome extension [from the Chrome